Waves of trauma have battered us in recent weeks. Just as we stand back up we get knocked down again. Without help your soul could drown.

 Trauma threatens to take away your power.
 It puts your body into extreme arousal, anxiety, and agitation.
 One horrible incident can become a barrage of recurring painful images, words, and emotions that suffocate your soul.

 Trauma makes you want to fight or hide.
-If you are dealing with big or little trauma, or know someone who is suffering from the effects of trauma, grief and loss, it might be time to consider Trauma Counselling Calgary and get unstuck from your trauma.
+If you are dealing with big or little trauma, or know someone who is suffering from the effects of trauma, grief and loss, it might be time to consider meeting with a counselor to help you get unstuck from your trauma.

 Here are three steps to calm your traumatized emotions so you can love others well: